 Bookcase Favorites: Taking Haiti

 In Taking Haiti: Military Occupation and the Culture of U.S. Imperialism, 1915-1940, Mary Renda explores the interplay between culture and policy through the lens of the U.S. occupation of Haiti.
-Using a rich array of primary sources and interdisciplinary methods, Renda demonstrates how national consciousness was shaped by the occupation and how identity historically has been used as a tool of empire.
+Using a rich array of primary sources and interdisciplinary methods, Renda demonstrates how national consciousness in the U.S. was shaped by the occupation and how identity historically has been used as a tool of empire.
 In placing domestic cultural attitudes and ideas at the center of U.S. foreign relations, Renda prompts important discussion about the complex relationship between the center and peripheries of empire.

 Divided into two parts, Taking Haiti examines the 1915-1945 U.S. occupation of Haiti through the experiences of Marines and the American public.
 Analyzing the occupation from a cultural framework, Renda illuminates how paternalist narratives legitimized the invasion and transformed Americans’ self-image.
 By depicting Haiti as a child-like nation in need of parental authority, U.S. policymakers and Marines sanctioned violence and portrayed intervention and domination as altruism.
 Inextricably connected to this narrative, Renda demonstrates, were notions of racial hierarchy.